2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-What-is-Tmux.md

 __Horizontal Split__ (Control-b and ")
 ![tmux horizontal split screenshot]({{ site.url }}/assets/tmux-04.jpg)

-3) Example: You can run something, detach, and it will continue running until it is complete
+### 3) Example: You can run something, detach, and it will continue running until it is complete

 __Run Bash Script__
+This example is a simple script that will list the numbers 1 through 50 but will pause 4 seconds before listing the next number.
 ![tmux script screenshot]({{ site.url }}/assets/tmux-05.jpg)

+You can see that the numbers are being displayed in order.
 ![tmux screenshot]({{ site.url }}/assets/tmux-06.jpg)
-*Note: Even if you detach, this will continue to run*
+*Note: Even if you detach, this will continue to run until all 50 numbers have been displayed*

 __Detach__
 Use: Control-b and d; to exit the tmux session

-You will exit the session and see the message below
+You will exit the session and see the message below.
 ![tmux exit session screenshot]({{ site.url }}/assets/tmux-07.jpg)

 You can check what sessions are running with `tmux ls`